Constipation and autoimmune: 4 tips to help toilet time

 Insoluble fibre, on the other hand, holds onto water and can help to push things through the gut and get things moving.
 This is an important consideration for autoimmune when transit time is impacted because of medications or other underlying factors like I’ve already explained.
 Insoluble fibre is found in the skins and seeds of fruits and vegetables like asparagus, broccoli, celery, zucchini, as well as the skins of apples and pears.

-NOTE: There is conflicting evidence on how fibre affects constipation.
-In some cases, less insoluble fibre may be better, especially with certain digestive issues or in an IBD flare.
+For some people, less insoluble fibre may be better, especially with certain digestive issues like SIBO or in an IBD flare.
 It’s important to monitor how diet affects bowel movements and adjust accordingly.
 And don’t be afraid to seek out a healthcare provider when necessary.
+Speaking with a professional can save you hours of painful digestive issues!
+You may be one of those people who need to a little less for a little more movement.

-It’s recommended that adults consume between 20-35 grams of fibre per day.
-I typically recommend upwards of 40 grams daily which sounds like a lot, but easy to achieve when following a BWH Autoimmune Plate, which is naturally high in plant foods.
+But for most people, it’s recommended that adults consume between 20-35 grams of fibre per day, which sounds like a lot, but easy to achieve when following a BWH Autoimmune Plate, which is naturally high in plant foods.

 Since constipated stools are hard and dry, drinking more fluids can help keep everything hydrated and moist.
 This is especially true when trying to maintain a healthy gut every day, rather than when trying to deal with the problem of constipation after it has started.